mikangali-labs/AndroidCard/README.md

 AndroidCard
 ===========

 Give a colored card like arbiter with your android.
-This applicatin is a sample android app using :
+This is a sample android app using :

 * Activities
 * Intents (send messages between activities)